skkirtonia/loading-state-generator/README.md

     Figure 1: Loading state representation
 </p>
 ## Loading constraints
-There are three type of loading constraints considered in this project (Chen, 2016).
-Below the loading costraints are described:
+There are three types of loading constraints considered in this project (Chen, 2016).
+Below the loading constraints are described:
-1. Single-car constraint: Certain type of car can not be assigned to certain slots.
+1. Single-car constraint: Certain types of cars can not be assigned to certain slots.
 For Example, T3 automobile can not be assigned to slot 1.
-2. Pairwise constraint: If certain type of automobile is assigned to certain slot, some type of automobile can no te assigned to some other slots.
+2. Pairwise constraint: If a certain type of automobile is assigned to a certain slot, some type of automobile cannot be assigned to some other slots.
 For example, if T2 automobile is assigned to slot 1, T3 automobile can not be assigned to slot 2.
-3. Double slot constraint: If some type of automobile is assigned to certain slot it also occupies some other slots.
+3. Double slot constraint: If some type of automobile is assigned to a certain slot it also occupies some other slots.
 For example, assigning T3 automobile to slot 2 also occupies slot 3.
-## What dose this class do?
+## What does this class do?
-The LoadingStatesGenerator class takes information about the automobile type, slot ids and the loading constraint to be initialized.
-The output is a lost of all feasible assignments of automobiles to the auto-carrier slots so that the assignemts do not violate the prohibitions defined by the loading constraints.
-Each feasible assignment is called loading state.
+The LoadingStatesGenerator class takes information about the automobile type, slot IDs and the loading constraint to be initialized.
+The output is a list of all feasible assignments of automobiles to the auto-carrier slots so that the assignments do not violate the prohibitions defined by the loading constraints.
+Each feasible assignment is called a loading state.

 ## Solution approach
-This problem is formulated as Constraint Programming Problem and solve by Google's OR-Tools python library.
+This problem is formulated as a Constraint Programming Problem and solved by Google's OR-Tools Python library.
 Mathematical formulation:
 | **Sets**    | <!-- -->    |
 |----|---|